Latest Updates

 Maneuverability Comparison

-One of the strong suits of any Dyson cordless vacuum is the ability to swivel.
+One of the strengths of any Dyson cordless vacuum is its ability to swivel.

-It can turn on the dime, making it great for moving around furniture.
+It can turn on a dime, making it great for moving around furniture.

 If there is one issue, it would be the top-heaviness of both vacuums.